Optimal shielding for Einstein gravity: Concluding remarks

-The projection map could be analyzed numerically, as it naturally leads to a well-posed, boundary value problem for a coupled system of nonlinear elliptic equations posed in a domain with singular behavior at the boundary, and our framework (stability inequalities, energy functionals, etc.\@) is amenable to numerical analysis techniques.
-There are interesting recent developments in the numerical literature such as \cite{BFR}, which we do not attempt to review here.

-\paragraph*{Acknowledgments.}
+\paragraph*{Acknowledgments. }

-The authors were supported by the project {Einstein-PPF}: \textit{``Einstein constraints: past, present, and future''} funded by the Agence Nationale de la Recherche, as well as the project 101131233: {Einstein-Waves}: \textit{``Einstein gravity and nonlinear waves: physical models, numerical simulations, and data analysis'',} funded by the European Research Council (MSCA staff exchange).
+The authors were supported by the projects {\it Einstein-PPF}: {\it ``Einstein constraints: past, present, and future''} funded by the Agence Nationale de la Recherche, and {\it Einstein-Waves: \it ``Einstein gravity and nonlinear waves: physical models, numerical simulations, and data analysis''} (101131233), funded by the European Research Council.